2020 United States Senate elections: Retirements

 One Democrat and three Republicans retired instead of seeking re-election.

 Defeats

-One Democrat and two Republicans sought re-election but lost in the general election, that included two interim appointees also sought for election to finish the term.
+One Democrat and four Republicans sought re-election but lost in the general election, including two interim appointees who also sought elections to finish the terms.

+Post-election changes

+One Democrat resigned shortly after the start of the 117th Congress and was replaced by a Democratic appointee.

 Race summary

 Special elections during the preceding Congress

 In each special election, the winner's term begins immediately after their election is certified by their state's government.

 Elections are sorted by date then state.

 Elections leading to the next Congress

 In each general election, the winner is elected for the term beginning January 3, 2021.

 Closest races

 12 races had a margin of victory under 10%:

 Alabama

 Incumbent Democrat Doug Jones was elected in a special election in 2017, narrowly defeating Republican nominee Roy Moore.
 He ran for a full term in 2020, losing to Republican Tommy Tuberville in a landslide.

 Tuberville is a former football head coach for Auburn University.
 He defeated former senator and attorney general Jeff Sessions in a July 14 run-off to secure the Republican nomination, after securing President Donald Trump's endorsement.
 Sessions occupied the seat until 2017 when he resigned to become attorney general in the Trump administration.

 Alabama is one of the country's most Republican states, and Jones's win was in part due to sexual assault allegations against nominee Roy Moore during the special election; most analysts expected the seat to flip back to GOP control.
 Tuberville defeated Jones by more than 20 percentage points.